 Ask them about how they met, where their first date was, or play a quick game of him or her.
 Ask them about the inspiration for their brand, how they came up with their business name or what they are most excited about in working with you.

 Opening the conversation with an (automated) canned email can do more for your client relationship (and subsequent referrals) than simply sending a welcome gift and scheduling a kick off call ever could!

 (Both of those are very important workflow steps, but I think you see what I’m getting at.)

 Providing quality and consistent experiences to every client, every time, will allow your clients to see that you are trustworthy.
 They know they are well taken care of and will have no problem referring friends, family members, and other ideal clients.

 Bring it home with a CRM.

-Last step, plug it into a system that works for you.
+Last step, plug it into a client workflow automation software that works for you.

 Once you set your workflows up to work like clockwork every single time, you’re taking the guesswork out of your client’s experience with you.
 You know it’s awesome every single time.